kzemek/kzemek.github.io/_posts/2015-08-16-asio-ssl-and-scalability.md

 found in a call tree of `asio::ssl::detail::engine::perform`.
 A look at `engine::perform` implementation in [engine.ipp] quickly shows us that... everything is fine.
-Sure, you can maybe make a few small optimizations, but in the larger picture OpenSSL is used correctly [^1].
+Sure, you can maybe make a few small optimizations, but in the larger picture OpenSSL is used correctly[^1][^2].
 There's no error there that would result in the lock congestion.
 We conclude that the **bottleneck in scalability lies in OpenSSL itself**, more specifically in its error handling functions.
 So what now?